How to make your dog perfect

 Is it worth it?

 When people say to me “I wanted to wait until the time was right”, it makes me sad.
 There is no better time to get a dog than right now.
-Well not right now, because there is a pandemic and we’ve run out of puppies.
 Because dogs do make things better, especially in troubled times.
 Good luck with your dog!